Fight Notes: UFC Fight Night 136

 Fight Pass Prelims

 Khalid Murtazaliev def.
-CB Dollaway by Technical Knock Out (referee stoppage) @ 5:00 of Round 2
+CB Dollaway by TKO (referee stoppage) @ 5:00 of Round 2

 After battling back from a brutal liver kick in the opening minutes of the fight, CB Dollaway eventually wilted under the sustained pressure and body attacks of Murtazaliev.
 The ending of the second round was pretty horrifying to watch, as Murtazaliev rained down punches on a completely broken and defenceless Dollaway while referee Herb Dean did nothing to stop the fight.
 It was only after the round ended and Dollaway remained on his knees, refusing to go to his corner, did Dean end the fight.
 I was actually shouting "stop the fucking fight!" at my TV, it was that bad.
 I don't know what the story is, but Herb Dean is having a lot of these lapses lately and it's not good.

 Petr Yan def.
 Jin Soo Son by Unanimous Decision (30-27, 30-27, 29-28)

 This fight was pretty nuts.
 Petr Yan was a -1000 favourite in this fight, which he did win fairly handily, but the debutting Jin Soo Son made things very interesting.
 The two of them waged an exciting three-round battle that saw them trading a lot of shots — though Yan was getting a much, much better exchange rate.
 Son displayed incredible durability and a fighting style that should earn him a lot of fans and likely a short career.
 Yan did very well considering the pressure on him versus a complete unknown, and stayed composed and tactical as he won a clear decision in the clear Fight Of The Night.

 Rustam Khabilov def.
 Kajan Johnson by Split Decision (29-28, 28-29, 29-28)